 How can investors make money with NFTS?

-While non-fungible tokens seem to have only just hit the mainstream, the huge dollar amounts that have been attached to some of these tokens have captured investors’ imaginations.
+While non-fungible tokens seem to have only just hit the mainstream, the huge dollar amounts that have been attached to some of these tokens have captured investors’ imagination.

 Because the NFT space is still relatively new, different kinds of NFT-related income and investment possibilities will likely arise in the future.